Top 5 Whole Life Companies for Infinite Banking

 - Highest death-benefit-to-cash-value ratio with both their Base Policy & PUAs

-Any Whole Life policy for Infinite Banking for will always have certain tradeoffs, and it’s up to you to decide what those tradeoffs are most important to you.
+Any Whole Life policy for Infinite Banking will always have certain tradeoffs, and it’s up to you to decide what those tradeoffs are most important to you.

 But here are the most commonly discussed downsides of Penn Mutual: